Overnight Camp FAQ

 All camper medications, whether over-the-counter or prescription, are kept safely locked in the camp health center.
-Medications are administered by our camp health center volunteer, usually a nurse.
+Medications are administered by our camp health center staff, usually a nurse.
 Camp does not provide any medications.
 Medications brought to camp must be in their original container.

 Can I visit camp?

-Once COVID is behind us, we look forward to having camp visit days for families to visit camp in the spring.
-In lieu of a camp visit day for 2021, we will provide a virtual camp tour video!
+Once COVID is behind us, we look forward to having camp visit days for families to visit camp.
+In lieu of a camp visit day, please view the virtual camp tour!

 How do I sign up for camp?

-Camper and CIT registration is open.
+Camper and CIT registration is coming soon.
 You may register by completing a brief registration form on our website.